-I certify by my signature that I concur with the terms of this agreement.
+I certify by signing that I concur with the terms of this agreement.

-Signature Date

-Print Name

-Please sign one copy and return to your instructor.
+Please sign one copy and return it to your instructor.
 This will be placed in your academic file.
 The other copy remains in your catalog for reference.